Phoenix7302/rcfg-l4d2/README.md

 See my servers here! https://discord.gg/PMqAvp3WEE

+# FAQ
+- I don't like the autorecorder / gamma / position on the top left / etc, how do I disable it?
+     - See `core/config.cfg`.

+- I recorded a game, where are the files?
+     - Check your `Left 4 Dead 2/left4dead2/` folder, you'll see files marked `lastgame.dem`, such as `lastgame.dem`, `lastgame_2.dem`, `lastgame_3.dem`.
+Starting a new game will overwrite these files AUTOMATICALLY (you don't have to regularly clear them, but it might be helpful to clear confusion, in case a game doesn't have the standard 5 maps)

+- These glows hurt my eyes!
+     - You can make any changes in `core/glows.cfg`.

+- Which launch options should I use?
+     - See `documentation.cfg` ("Recommended launch options")

+- I can't join a server / my game keeps crashing!
+     - Servers that disable waits will crash your game if you join them.
+Type "nowait" in console first.
+(I'll maybe automate this later, this is probably bad practice)

+- How do I set up the ragequit script?
+     - Sound files aren't currently available, check back later.

+- What's the point of `core/quotes.cfg`?
+     - Long story short, it's a bunch of cyclers for keybinds.
+You can of course use them for other purposes than chat binds, but you can categorize any quotes you want to use there.

+- I still don't understand "lerp" or why my game feels smoother.
+     - Your connection is just a series of updates (packets) that say where everyone's position is.
+These positions are not going to be smooth at all (think 20fps compared to 90fps), when you play with 60 ping you're playing with 60ms of delay between each position.
+The game smooths the transition between these two points through `L`ag int`ERP`olation so that everything feels fluid.
+This means that, depending on the angle, a flying hunter's model probably isn't actually there, it's probably inbetween the two packet positions, so when you're shooting that hunter moving 12m/s, you're actually shooting... nothing.
+This is actually a HUGE problem because you'll be left wondering why you missed a charge dead-on.
+The default is 100(!!) lerp, and you can interpret that as 100 + your ping miliseconds of delay.
+That's .2 seconds of delay at 100 ping(!), and an automatic .1 seconds(!!!) of delay regardless of ping!
+Modern connections do not need such a generous value (especially with other networking settings), and you should probably play on a default of either 0, 10, or 16.7.
+The downside of having a lower lerp is of course zombies can appear jittery, but in actual practice, this usually only appears to be a problem on commons with very bad ping (>250) / packet loss (in which case, you can freely raise it).
+I've rarely ever increased my lerp 16.7 to 33.3, even with >200 / >250 ping.
+Unless you're feeling jitter, there's no need to change it -- lower is always\[*\] better.

 # TODO
 - Rewrite nowait / yeswait and clean things up with include.cfg
 - Bundle autoexecrage sounds with new release